-As stated by the Georgia Opens Records Act, citizens of Georgia have the right to certain public records.
+As stated by the Georgia Opens Records Act, citizens of Georgia have the right to certain public records, a process referred to as an Open Records Request or ORR.
 BGJWSC is a public service which complies with these laws in order to be as transparent as possible.
 Our public records are available for inspection and copying upon request.
 The BGJWSC upholds and supports your rights as a citizen of this great community.

 Georgia Open Records Act (“GORA”)

 “The General Assembly finds and declares that the strong public policy of this state is in favor of open government; that open government is essential to a free, open, and democratic society; and that public access to public records should be encouraged to foster confidence in government and so that the public can evaluate the expenditure of public funds and the efficient and proper functioning of its institutions.”